Tutorial

 In this manner, we complete the remaining NE ratios.

-Two rows are missing for the estimated expert reading time for 40 words at 250 words per minute:
+A row is missing for the estimated expert reading time for 86 words at 250 words per minute, converted to milliseconds:

-The NE ratio for scrolling and reading is
+The NE ratio for reading, homing the hands, thinking, and clicking Reply is

 The average NE ratio is